 2.2.2.
-BL-chains constructions

-It is not only interesting to specify BL-chains through its explicit definition, but also to be able to build BL-chains from a family of other BL-chains or from an adequate family of hoops.
+BL-chains constructions.
+It is not only interesting to specify BLchains through its explicit definition, but also to be able to build BLchains from a family of other BL-chains or from an adequate family of hoops.
 For this, we define the notion of ordinal sum operation.

-The original definition of ordinal sum was for continuous t-norms.
-The one we provide here adapts this one to non only standard but general BL-chains.

-DEFINITION 2.2.7. ([CT05]) Let $\langle I, \leq \rangle$ be a chain with a least element 0 and largest element 1.
+The original definition of ordinal sum was the one for continuous t-norms.
+The one we provide here adapts this one to a wider universe, non only standard but general BL-chains.
+Definition 2.12. ([CT05]) Let $\langle I, \leq \rangle$ be a chain with a least element 0 and largest element 1.
 For each $i \in I$, let